mortenaa/webstep-sklearn-quickstart/README.md

 the most relevant Python packages for science, math, engineering, and data analysis; Anaconda can be downloaded and installed for free including commercial use and redistribution.

-The code examples in this tutorial should be compatible to Python 2.7, Python 3.4, and Python 3.5.
+The code examples in this tutorial should be compatible with Python 2.7, 3.4, 3.5, and 3.6.

 After obtaining the material, we **strongly recommend** that you open and execute the Jupyter Notebook `check_env.ipynb` that is located at the top level of this repository.
 You can open the notebook